Am I A Depressed Person?

 It is important to understand that a person feels depressed and may be diagnosed with depression but is not a "depressed person."
 This is an important distinction because it means a person is not stuck as "depressed."
 With treatment and help, a person can cope with and recover from the depression.
 It is a condition but does not have to be a permanent one.

 If you find yourself thinking, "I think I am depressed," you should know that the signs and symptoms of depression are recognizable and that treatment is available to help you.
-The key to dealing with depression is to recognize the symptoms, know when to seek professional help, where to find help, and to follow through with the treatment plan.
+The key to dealing with depression is to recognize the symptoms and know when to seek professional help, where to find mental health care, and how to follow through with the treatment plan.

 Getty / Inside Creative House